 The following items were discussed during meetings regarding the economic climate:

 Construction costs are generally lower in this type of economic climate.

 Interest rates are low right now.

 Quality School Construction Bonds funds, which save on debt payments, are available only if we sell bonds by this July.

-The state's current budget woes will only affect one of the two types of funds that a school district uses: called our “Maintenance and Operating or M&O” pot of money.
-The other type of funds, called the “Interest and Sinking, or I&S” is a separate pot of money which is not affected by the state budget.
+The state's current budget woes will only affect one of the two types of funds that a school district uses: our “Maintenance and Operating or M&O” pot of money.
+The other type of funds, called the “Interest and Sinking, or I&S” is a separate pot of money that is not affected by the state budget.